What is the best way to set up a server for media buying?

 Because I'm running Linux on my laptop, I'll just open my terminal:

-Keep in mind that "ssh [email protected] server's IP" is only for UNIX machines, not Windows, despite the fact that the technique is practically identical.
+Keep in mind that "ssh root@your server's IP" is only for UNIX machines, not Windows, despite the fact that the technique is practically identical.

 You will be asked to agree to keep the connection open at this point.
 Then you must supply your server's password: